Vaccine: Local health systems prepare, inform with potential approval on horizon

 “The vaccine is not only safe, it’s also remarkably effective,” said Dr. Nana Duffy, Associate Diversity and Inclusion Officer with Rochester Regional Health, pointing to the vaccine’s 95% effectiveness.

-Duffy said that out of over 70,000 US vaccine trial patients reported no serious adverse events seen in trials related to the vaccine.
+Duffy said that out of over 70,000 US vaccine trial patients, there were no serious adverse effects reported.
 A small number of patients, Duffy added, could feel run down for a short time following vaccination.

 “We’re asking you to get the vaccine so that your neighbors’ children can go back to school,” added Duffy, “So that your friend’s mother can come to her wedding.
 So that we don’t have to preside over one more funeral related to COVID.”